ethereum/devp2p/caps/eth.md

 ### State Synchronization (a.k.a. "fast sync")

-Protocol versions eth/63 and later also allow synchronizing transaction execution results (i.e. state tree and receipts).
-This may be faster than re-executing all historical transactions but comes at the expense of some security.
+Protocol versions eth/63 through eth/66 also allowed synchronizing the state tree.
+Since protocol version eth/67, the Ethereum state tree can no longer be retrieved using the eth protocol, and state downloads are provided by the auxiliary [snap protocol] instead.

 State synchronization typically proceeds by downloading the chain of block headers, verifying their validity.
-Block bodies are requested as in the Chain Synchronization section but block transactions aren't executed, only their 'data validity' is verified.
-The client picks a block near the head of the chain and downloads merkle tree nodes and contract code incrementally by requesting the root node, its children, grandchildren, ... using [GetNodeData] until the entire tree is synchronized.
+Block bodies are requested as in the Chain Synchronization section but transactions aren't executed, only their 'data validity' is verified.
+The client picks a block near the head of the chain (the 'pivot block') and downloads the state of that block.

 ### Block Propagation